CSGSOHackathonFall2020/Noanf/README.md

 ## How to run
-For running this program, you need to execute **NewPost.py**.
+For running this program, you need to run **NewPost.py**.
 Before that, open this file and scroll down to the last two lines of the program.

 ```python
 copyfile('stat.png', 'c://Users/Masoud/stat.png')